 Taiwan Stock Market May Extend Winning Streak

-(RTTNews) - The Taiwan stock market has finished higher in three straight sessions, rallying almost 2,300 points or 7.3 percent in that span.
-The Taiwan Stock Exchange now sits just above the 34,860-point plateau and it's expected to see continued strength again on Friday.
+(RTTNews) - The Taiwan stock market has finished higher in six straight sessions, rallying almost 3,750 points or 11.4 percent in that span.
+The Taiwan Stock Exchange now sits just beneath the 36,300-point plateau and it's expected to add to its winnings again on Wednesday.

-The global forecast for the Asian markets comes on cautious optimism for easing hostilities in the Middle East.
-The European markets were down and the U.S. bourses were up and the Asian markets figure to follow the latter lead.
+The global forecast for the Asian markets is upbeat on tumbling crude oil prices and hopes for an end to hostilities in the Middle East.
+The European and U.S. markets were up and the Asian bourses are expected to follow suit.

-The TSE finished modestly higher on Thursday following gains from the plastics and mixed performances from the financial shares and technology stocks.
+The TSE finished sharply higher on Tuesday following gains from the plastic and technology sectors, while the financials came in mixed.

-Among the actives, Cathay Financial perked 0.16 percent, while Mega Financial climbed 1.02 percent, CTBC Financial dipped 0.16 percent, First Financial collected 1.04 percent, Fubon Financial sank 0.78 percent, E Sun Financial added 0.46 percent, Taiwan Semiconductor Manufacturing Company rose 0.26 percent, United Microelectronics Corporation shed 0.50 percent, Hon Hai Precision dropped 0.74 percent, Catcher Technology fell 0.26 percent, MediaTek slipped 0.32 percent, Delta Electronics slipped 1.20 percent, Novatek Microelectronics rallied 2.04 percent, Formosa Plastics gained 0.42 percent, Nan Ya Plastics was up 0.12 percent, Asia Cement increased 0.84 percent and Largan Precision was unchanged.
+Among the actives, Cathay Financial dipped 0.16 percent, while Mega Financial perked 0.13 percent, First Financial collected 0.53 percent, Fubon Financial slipped 0.19 percent, E Sun Financial gained 2.03 percent, Taiwan Semiconductor Manufacturing Company expanded 3.27 percent, United Microelectronics Corporation shed 0.67 percent, Hon Hai Precision vaulted 3.75 percent, Largan Precision skyrocketed 9.88 percent, Catcher Technology jumped 2.60 percent, MediaTek soared 6.17 percent, Delta Electronics added 0.57 percent, Novatek Microelectronics climbed 1.01 percent, Formosa Plastics rallied 5.64 percent, Nan Ya Plastics spiked 3.85 percent and Asia Cement and CTBC Financial were unchanged.

-The lead from Wall Street ends up positive as the major averages shook off early weakness on Thursday to climb solidly up into the green by midday.
+The lead from Wall Street is firm as the major averages opened solidly in the green on Tuesday and continued to climb as the day progressed, ending at session highs.

 Krisen, Chancen & Value-Aktien – wo lohnt sich jetzt ein Blick? – Wallstreet Live mit Tim Schäfer